What are Chargebacks?

 - Be sure the transaction information on the sales receipt is legible.

-- Ship merchandise before processing credit card transactions.
+- Ship merchandise before processing and settling credit card transactions.

 - Be vigilant about voiding duplicate transactions added in error, and take steps to secure credit-card deposit information to avoid the possibility of employee fraud.

-- Disclose return and refund policies clearly before a sale, and be prompt about cancelling transactions when customers request it.
+- Disclose return and refund policies clearly before a sale, and be prompt about cancelling or refunding transactions when customers request it.

-If a merchant account has too many chargeback's, is considered a higher risk for the merchant bank, and often indicates that the merchant has a problem with quality of products, delivery times, or customer service.
-You should be responding promptly to all customer disputes and other factors that could cause chargebacks, but you should also be aware that your merchant bank can cancel your account if you hit the chargeback threshold.
+If a merchant account repeatedly has too many chargebacks, is on the radar and considered a high risk by the acquiring bank and payment processor, this could end up being a death sentence for the merchant and essentially end their ability accept credit cards.
+If a merchant relationship indicates that the business has problems with their quality of products, delivery times, or customer service, no merchant processor will be interested in doing business with this merchant.
+All merchant should be responding promptly to all customer disputes and other factors that could cause chargebacks and be fully be aware that your acquiring bank and payment processor can cancel your account at any time if you hit or exceed their chargeback threshold.

-If the chargeback threshold is over 1.0 - 2.0 percent, your bank may sever its relationship with you when chargeback's reach 1.0 - 2.0 percent of your sales for a given period.
-As you shop for a credit card merchant account, take the threshold section of a bank's chargeback rules into account in your calculations.
+If the chargeback threshold is over 1.0 - 2.0 percent, your bank may sever its relationship with you immediately.
+As you shop for credit card processing and a merchant account, take the chargeback threshold section seriously.
+If you don't, you can end up on a Terminated Merchant File List or TMF list and possibly never be able to accept credit cards again.

-No merchant can expect to avoid chargeback's entirely but knowing your threshold can help you take steps to keep them under control.
-Also pay attention to whether your merchant bank has a chargeback management staff available to help you deal with customer disputes.
-This can be a useful service that protects you as well as the bank.
+No merchant can expect to avoid chargebacks entirely but knowing your threshold can help you take the necessary steps to keep them under control.
+Always pay attention to whether your acquiring bank and payment processor has a chargeback management staff available to help you deal with customer disputes.
+This can be a very useful service that protects you as a merchant as well as the merchant service provider and payment processor.